 Finally, in the 90s we began our Going Public program—to educate lawyers interested in transitioning into careers in public service.
-And we continued to survey and evaluate evaluating large D.C. firm pro bono programs.
+And we continued to survey and evaluate large law firm DC pro bono programs.

-In 2003, we presented our first Government Pro Bono Awards to the Department of Transportation Pro Bono Services Committee and Claire McGwire, Counsel at the FDIC.
-The new award was designed to recognize and encourage government agencies and government attorneys dedicated to pro-bono service.
+In 2003, we presented our first Government Pro Bono Award to the Department of Transportation Pro Bono Services Committee and Claire McGwire, Counsel at the FDIC.
+The new award was designed to recognize and encourage government agencies and government attorneys dedicated to pro bono service.

 In 2004, we held our first Associate Pro Bono Forum, designed to assist law firm associates interested in pro bono work.
 In 2005, we launched our Mentoring Program and held our first skills training for attorneys interested in public-interest law.
 And in 2010, we launched our Going Government event, which advised lawyers about how they could transition to working for the government in tough economic times.

-We have expanded our efforts to serve others, bring lawyers together, and mentor and train the next generation of public-interest lawyers.
-We now volunteer at legal clinics, talk pro-bono best practices over breakfast, and help law students find rewarding fellowships.
+We continue our efforts to serve others, bring lawyers together, and mentor and train the next generation of public-interest lawyers.
+We volunteer at legal clinics, talk pro-bono best practices over breakfast, and help law students find rewarding fellowships.
 We continue to endorse candidates for DC Bar leadership and support public-interest minded attorneys who are pursuing judicial nominations.
-And we have reinforced our broader focus on poverty and access to justice, through new initiatives like East of the River Profiles and our annual Poverty Simulation.
+And we have reinforced our broader focus on poverty and access to justice, through new initiatives like our annual Poverty Simulation.